superRaytin/image-clipper/README.md

 Return a string containing the data URI of current resultant canvas.

 - **quality:** a Number between 1 and 100 indicating image quality.
-- **callback:** function(dataUrl), a function to be executed when converting is complete, callback will be passed the result data URI.
+- **callback:** a function to be executed when converting is complete, callback will be passed the result data URI.

 Using on the server-side Node.js: